Granby, CO Homes for Sale & Real Estate

 78491 US Highway 40, Winter Park, CO 80482 | (970) 726-5700

 RE/MAX Peak to Peak serves buyers and sellers across Grand County including Granby, Winter Park, Fraser, Tabernash, Grand Lake, and surrounding communities.
-The team covers all property types in Granby from in-town single-family homes to Granby Ranch resort properties, land parcels, and investment purchases throughout the valley.
+The team covers all property types in Granby: in-town single-family homes, Granby Ranch resort properties, land parcels, and investment purchases throughout the valley.

 Frequently Asked Questions About Granby, CO